janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/41c4dc36-7782-41ac-a7dd-326171864601)

-## Exercise

-Building your first image
+## Exercise: Building your first image

 Let's build your first image!
 We've created a Dockerfile for you, and you can see it in your current working directory using the ls command.
 You can look at its content using cat Dockerfile or using nano.